 Original research is an integral part of undergraduate science education at Yale.
 Academic year and summer research opportunities bring classroom concepts to life and prepare Yale students for postgraduate training and careers in the sciences and engineering.
 With access to more than 1,200 faculty laboratories in 45 degree-granting programs in the Faculty of Arts and Sciences, Yale School of Medicine and Yale School of Forestry and Environmental Studies, Yale undergraduates perform research ranging from the observation of black holes to the development of the nervous system.

 Research Opportunities at Yale

-Yale provides a variety of programs tailored to the individual needs of students, ranging from interdepartmental programs such as STARS and Perspectives on Science and Engineering to departmentally-based programs and other opportunities to perform research in the laboratories of faculty throughout Yale University.
+Yale provides a variety of programs tailored to the individual needs of students, ranging from programs such as STARS to departmentally-based programs and other opportunities to perform research in the laboratories of faculty throughout Yale University.